felangel/mason/README.md

 /Users/dash/mason/example
 ```

-💡 **Note**: scripts can contain template variables.
+💡 **Note**: Scripts can contain template variables.
 In addition, the working directory of the script is the directory in which the code is generated.

 Hooks can be disabled using the `--no-hooks` flag: